 Methodology of the course

 - Experimental training- getting the information needed for each module.
 Learn by doing.

-- Working individually or in groups on a concrete product to be used in the own school- peer to peer.
+- Peer to peer learning- working individually or in groups on a development plan to be used in their own school

-- Visiting best practices (museums, university departments, holistic education best practices etc).
+- Local cultural situated learning- visiting best practices (museums, university departments, art and science education best practices etc).

 - The course participants will get a Certificate of active participation.

 - The competences acquired will be validated by the course organisers on the Europass mobility.

-Helsinki area, the European capital of design, schools as living labs, integrated curriculum.
+Helsinki area, the European capital of design, schools as living labs, museums, libraries, art centers

 Accommodation and meals

 Participants take care of booking their hotel.
 Euneos will give advice for hotels in different price categories.
 Participants are free in choice of hotels and restaurants.
-Accommodation to be paid directly by participants to hotels and restaurants.
+Accommodation and food to be paid directly by participants to hotels and restaurants/schools catering.

 Click here to read more about:

 - Programme: click here

-- Andreea Gatman – trainer, MBA in PGM, M.U Vienna
+- Andreea Gatman – Local Organizer and Trainer, MBA in PGM, M.U Vienna